Wildlife of India: Fauna

 Four species of megafauna (large animals) native to India became extinct during the Late Pleistocene around 10,000-50,000 years ago as part of a global wave of megafauna extinctions, these include the very large elephant Palaeoloxodon namadicus (possibly the largest land mammal to have ever lived), the elephant relative Stegodon, the hippopotamus Hexaprotodon, and the equine Equus namadicus.
 These extinctions are thought to have been after the arrival of modern humans on the Indian subcontinent.
 Ostriches were also formerly native to India, but also became extinct during the Late Pleistocene.

 India is home to several well-known large animals, including the Indian elephant, Indian rhinoceros, and Gaur.
 India is the only country where the big cats tiger and lion exist in the wild.
 Members of the cat family include Bengal tiger, Asiatic lion, Indian leopard, snow leopard, and clouded leopard.
 Representative and endemic species include blackbuck, nilgai, bharal, barasingha, Nilgiri tahr, and Nilgiri langur.

 There are about 31 species of aquatic mammals including dolphins, whales, porpoises, and dugong.
 Reptiles include the gharial, the only living members of Gavialis and saltwater crocodiles.
 Birds include peafowl, pheasants, geese, ducks, mynas, parakeets, pigeons, cranes, hornbills, and sunbirds.
 Endemic bird species include great Indian hornbill, great Indian bustard, nicobar pigeon, ruddy shelduck, Himalayan monal, and Himalayan quail.

+The Asiatic cheetah, Javan rhinoceros, northern brown wolf, Himalayan quail, and pink-headed duck went extinct in India in modern times due to human activities.